Nanoyayay/random-projects/README.md

   ..please do not take this seriously.
 PasswordGenerator.py
- just gets text from a priv database then spits it out to you, ur able to change the strength, and you have the option to get... a receipt. i felt like it, dont blame me.
+ just gets text from a priv database then spits it out to you, ur able to change the strength, and you have the option to get... a receipt. i felt like it, dont blame me. unclebob.py a coding companion that gives useful information... probably not useful